How to take the perfect Christmas photo

 It's not easy to take photos of the Christmas lights, but they do look lovely if you can capture them without creating a big colourful blur.
 Plus, your little one will be really engaged by all the twinkling lights everywhere at Christmas.
 They are magical even for adults.
 So if you have turned your home into a sparking Christmas grotto, you will want pictures of your little ones enjoying it, even the lights!
 If you are using a smart phone you can try to use a low-light setting to capture the lights, and turn off the flash.
 Remember most smartphones have a burst mode, which takes a series of fast shots as you hold down the shutter button, then you can choose your favourite.
 Always handy if you have a wriggly little one.

-What colors look best on Christmas pictures?
+What colours look best on Christmas pictures?

 Typically Christmas colours are red and green so these are great for Christmas pictures because they are timeless.
 But, Christmas is also full of sparkle, so gold and silver looks festive too, and a bit glam!
 If your backdrop is full of tinsel, or lights, a decorated tree, garland or wreath, you might want to keep clothing colours quite neutral and white is another great wintery, Christmas shade to embrace.
 Alternatively, a multicoloured set of matching Christmas jumpers adds some fun.